edwinjeon/NBA-Salary-Prediction/README.md

-# 🏀 NBA Salary Prediction (2024–25)
+# 🏀 Predicting NBA Salary Through Different Models

-This project uses linear regression to predict NBA player salaries for the 2024–25 season based on per-game performance statistics.
+This project built three different models to predict NBA player salaries for 2025-2026 season based on traditional per-game statistics.
-The goal is to explore how different basketball metrics relate to player compensation and to build a simple but interpretable salary prediction model.
+Through these models, the goal is to explore how traditional stats correlate to player compensation and to build a simple and interpretable salary prediction model.

+## 🚀 Getting Started

+### Prerequisites

+- Python 3.8+

+### Required Libraries

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- scikit-learn
+- xgboost
+- plotly
+- torch

+### Running

+1. Download both folders (data, notebooks)
+2. Open any notebook inside notebooks folder (Linear Regression, Random Forest, or Deep Learning)
+3. Run it and try putting any name of current NBA player in the end of the notebook, section called 'Prediction Function'

 ## 📁 Project Structure